destel/rill/README.md

 ## Go 1.23 Iterators
-Starting from Go 1.23, the language adds *range-over-function* feature, allowing users to define custom iterators for use in for-range loops.
+Starting from Go 1.23, the language added *range-over-function* feature, allowing users to define custom iterators for use in for-range loops.
 This feature enables Rill to integrate seamlessly with existing iterator-based functions in the standard library and third-party packages.